glycerine/loquet/README.md

 loquet
 ======

-Loquet (French for "latch") provides a level-state based channel for Golang.
-Close is idempotent.
-The value Read() is valid after (and before) a Close().
+Package loquet (French for "latch") provides a channel with enhanced broadcast capabilities for Go.
+Close is now idempotent, and can broadcast a real value, not just the zero value.

+A loquet.Chan can be re-opened with a call to ReOpen().

 ----
 Author: Jason E. Aten, Ph.D.